alphagov/gds_metrics_ruby/README.md

 The PaaS documentation has information on how you can [deploy a basic Ruby on Rails app][].
 You can also read the official Cloud Foundry guide which has detailed information on [deploying Ruby on Rails apps][].

+## Testing

+The test suite can be run in full using `bundle exec rake`, this includes unit and integration tests as well as a code style check using the [Govuk Linter][].

+Individual unit tests in `/spec/gds_metrics` can be run using `rspec path/to/test.rb`

+Because of the need to test the apps integration with rails there is a dummy Rails app within `/spec`.
+This app is run from within the test suite and integration tests are then executed against it.
+At the moment these tests cannot be run individually but can be run separately from the unit tests by running `pushd spec/dummy && bundle exec rake && popd`

 ## Optional configuration

 You can change the path for serving metrics (by default `/metrics`) by setting the `PROMETHEUS_METRICS_PATH` [environment variable][].